 equal or greater

-all of the equity
+all of the equity in

 Obtain equal or

 In a 1031 transaction the capital gains taxes are deferred, not eliminated.
 It is important to note that when the replacement property is ultimately sold the original deferred gain and any additional gains on the replacement property will be subject to tax.
 The exception being if the replacement property is sold as part of another 1031 exchange.
 Taxpayers must report an exchange to the IRS on Form 8824, Like-Kind Exchanges and file it with their tax return for the year in which the exchange occurred.
-While 1031 exchanges require careful planning and close oversight, they can be a powerful tool to preserve an investor’s purchasing power.
+While 1031 exchanges require careful planning and close oversight, they are a powerful tool to preserve an investor’s purchasing power.